What is a chain letter?

 Do not forward chain letters!
 Ignore them!

-about themselves, to sign the letter or will ever ask you to forward the message.
+None of the legitimate companies or persons sending a warning or a solicitation email will ever omit or neglect to offer complete contact information about themselves, to sign the letter or will ever ask you to forward the message.

 Click here to view a chain letter sample